gemwalletcom/core/README.md

 ### Setup Core

-Run `make install` to install rust, typeshare
+Run `just install` to install rust, typeshare.

+> Note: we are using [just file](https://just.systems/man/en); [instead of make file](https://github.com/gemwalletcom/core/issues/139), you can download it using `cargo install just`.

 ### Setup DB

-- Create a new database `api` and grant privileges to `username` role
+- Create a new database `api` and grant privileges to `username` role.
-- Run `diesel migration run` to create tables and do migrations
+- Run `diesel migration run` to create tables and do migrations.

 ### Supported Chains